carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 As host, you can:

 - **Pass host or assign a co-host.** Co-hosts have some (but not all) of the same privileges as hosts.
-We recommend that the person teaching use a co-host role, and leaving host powers for someone with full attention to manage the meeting.
+We recommend that the person teaching use a co-host role, and leaving host powers for someone who has their full attention on managing the meeting.

 ![](https://codimd.carpentries.org/uploads/upload_4a6257974f2051d955bcab837b3eb361.png)

 - **Enable waiting rooms.** This allows you to admit people individually and adds a layer of protection against "zoombombers."
-The host can communicate with people in waiting rooms by issuing announcements, but cannot communicate individually or hear from them.
+The host can communicate with people in waiting rooms by issuing announcements, but cannot communicate directly with individuals in the waiting room.
+People in the waiting room can not message the host.

 ![](https://codimd.carpentries.org/uploads/upload_ae79a48f9d0cc95fdfefb1018a22c59c.png)